Shailendra-Vishwakarma/Job-Application-using-Spring-Boot/README.md

 ### If you are using Linux Machine first install maven using:
 > sudo apt install maven

-> sudo mvn spring-boot:build-image "-Dspring-boot.build-image.imageName=<imageName>"
+> sudo mvn spring-boot:build-image "-Dspring-boot.build-image.imageName=imageName"

 ### Login using below command
 > sudo docker login (For Linux)